 Apis Engineering started as a collaboration between Krispn Given and Dale McMahan.
-Together they realized that a growing need in the beekeeping industry was for the development of high quality queen insemination and beekeeping devices.
+Together they realized that a growing need in the beekeeping industry was for the development of high-quality innovative instrumental insemination devices made in America.

-With Krispn’s expertise in bee genetics and Dale’s expertise in engineering, a truly unique company was formed.
+With Krispn’s expertise in bee genetics and bee breeding along with Dale’s expertise in engineering, a truly unique company was formed.
 The first company offering, the Queen Station Instrumental Insemination Device, is a success with rapid sales growth and many satisfied queen inseminators owning the device.

-The company then developed the CO2 Station, a stand-alone CO2 delivery and measuring system designed to make CO2 sedation portable, safe and convenient.
+The company then developed an innovative CO2 Station, a stand-alone CO2 delivery and measuring system designed to make CO2 sedation portable, safe and convenient.

-Krispn is Apiculture Specialist and bee breeder at Purdue University’s Department of Entomology in West Lafayette, Indiana.
+Krispn Given Apiculture Specialist and honey bee breeder at Purdue University’s Department of Entomology in West Lafayette, Indiana.

-Dale owns and operates the machine shop where Apis Engineering products are developed and manufactured.
+Dale McMahan Owns and operates the state-of-the-art machine shop where Apis Engineering products are developed and manufactured.
 Dale is a bee breeder and Master Beekeeper.